 Configuration

 To access the module’s settings, select Detection>Sound Acquisition… from the main menu and click on the name of your module.
-This will bring up an Audio Data Acquisition dialogue similar to the one shown below.
+This will bring up an Audio Data Acquisition dialog similar to the one shown below.

 The dialog is divided into four separate regions. the information in each region may vary depending on the type of input device you are using.